 Types of Brain Injuries Seen in Whiplash Victims

-Whiplash can result in several types of brain injuries due to the forces involved.
+Whiplash can coincide with various types of brain injuries due to the forces involved.
 These include:

 - Concussion (Mild Traumatic Brain Injury): Caused by the brain hitting the inside of the skull due to sudden acceleration and deceleration.